sebastiancarlos/yas-qwin/README.md

-# YAS-QWIN (Yet Another SQL-Query Writing INterface)
+# YAS-QWIN (Yet Another SQL-Query Writing Interface)

 Welcome to the wild world of **[YAS-QWIN](https://github.com/sebastiancarlos/yas-qwin)**, your zippy